-The E-8 locomotive's headlights are controlled by constant voltage circuits inside the locomotive body.
-The headlight(s) can be easily removed from their lampholders should the bulbs expire.
-To remove the bulb, follow the body removal instructions found in the Lubrication section on the proceeding pages.
-Once the cab has been separated from the chassis, gently unplug the bulb's wiring harness from the socket on the constant voltage circuit.
+Each E-8 AA locomotive contains one bayonet 18v headlight bulb that is controlled by the track voltage.
+The headlight bulb simply plugs into its lamp socket and can be easily removed should the bulbs expire.
+To remove the bulbs, follow the cab removal instructions found in the lubrication section on the preceding pages.
+Once the cab has been removed from the chassis, gently twist and push the bulb to unlock it from its lamp housing.
+Once unlocked, the bulb will pull out of the socket.
 Replacement bulbs are available directly from MTH Electric Trains.